lidofinance/solana-docs/docs/staking/solong.md

 A quick guide on staking your Solana on the Lido widget

 ## Introduction
-‘Lido for Solana’ is a Lido-DAO governed liquid staking protocol for the Solana blockchain.
+‘Lido on Solana’ is a Lido-DAO governed liquid staking protocol for the Solana blockchain.
 Anyone who stakes their SOL tokens with Lido will be issued an on-chain representation of SOL staking position with Lido validators, called stSOL.
 This will allow Solana token holders to get liquidity on their staked assets which can then be traded, or further utilized as collateral in DeFi products.

 ![Widget](./images/common/widget.png)

-## Lido for Solana staking guide
+## Lido on Solana staking guide

 In this step-by-step guide, we will learn how to stake your Solana via the Lido staking widget.
 This guide shows the testnet for demonstration purposes.
 However, the process remains the same for mainnet.
 You can use one of the following wallets to connect to Lido.
 The facility to use the hardware wallet Ledger is also provided.
 This guarantees an extra layer of security for the user.
 1. Phantom